-I begin this activity by giving the students 19 pictures that represent 20 words (one picture involves two words) and asking them to label the pictures.
-They look at me funny because they don’t understand why I’m asking them to do this — it seems like something they might do in second grade, but I just tell them to write down the words the pictures represent.
+I begin this activity with a PowerPoint with 19 pictures that represent 20 words (one picture includes two words) and I ask students to label the pictures.
+They look at me funny because they don’t understand why I’m asking them to do this because it seems like something they might do in second grade, but I just tell them to write down the words the pictures represent.

 After giving them some time for this, we look at their answers.
 My students’ answers tended to be the American English versions as most of the Western teachers at my school were American.

-I ask my students why they think I asked them to label these pictures and hopefully the right answer comes out: all of these words have two names.
+I ask my students why they think I asked them to label these pictures and hopefully the right answer comes out: all of these pictures have two names.

 I then ask them to go back through the pictures and label them with both the American English name and the British English name, if they know the British English name.